NOTICE OF HEARING FOR BOARD OF ZONING APPEALS 2/7/2020

-Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of February, 2020, for the purpose of reviewing and hearing comment on the request of Kris & Ann Frauhiger, 11115 S 700 W – 90, Montpelier, IN 47359 for the purpose of a Special Exception.
+Notice is hereby given that the BOARD OF ZONING APPEALS will hold a Public Hearing in Conference Room 105 in the Wells Carnegie Government Annex, 223 W. Washington St., in the City of Bluffton, IN at 7:00 o’clock P.M. on the 25th day of February, 2020, for the purpose of reviewing and hearing comment on the request of National Oil & Gas Inc., 407 N. Main St., Bluffton, IN 46714 for the purpose of a Variance.

-Brief Legal: The subject property is described as 13.34 in the SW quarter of Section 36 Township 25N Range 10E in Jackson Township.
+Brief Legal: The subject property is described as 6.582 acres in the SE quarter of Section 33 Township 27N Range 12E in Lancaster Township.

 Dated this 7th day of February, 2020